Skip to Content

 empty the urine into the toilet.

-Also, it is important to know when you are having a
+Also, it is important to know when there is a

-problem and when to call your doctor.
-After catheter removal, call your doctor
+problem and when to call the doctor.
+After catheter removal, call the doctor

 E. Gregory Thompson, MD - Internal Medicine & J. Curtis Nickel, MD, FRCSC - Urology